simonArchipoff/ATSAHSNA/README.md

 # ATSAHSNA

 This project aims to be a free/libre software to perform accoustical measures, some kind of REW.
 It's licenced under GPLv3.
-For now it's under heavy development, you can play with it but please dont build something with it.
+For now it's under heavy development, you can play with it but please dont build something with it yet.

 What's already implemented:
 - two backend (faust and jackd), for jackd you'll need a 96kHz sound interface to have good results above 10kHz, 48kHz isn't enough.
-- impulse response, harmonic spectrum, THD computation
+- impulse response, harmonic spectrum, THD computation.
-- wavelet waterfall measures
+- wavelet waterfall measures (ongoing work, it's not convincing yet)
 - temporal response
 - a very poor GUI, sorry